 Eat The Frog Points

-I like the idea because you get the points even for just showing up in the gym (which can be really motivating, especially for beginners).
+I like the idea because you get for points even for just showing up in the gym (which can be really motivating, especially for beginners).

 These points can be redeemed for rewards such as: